Cacti/documentation/Data-Input-Methods.md

 # Data Input Methods

-Data Input Methods allow Cacti to retrieve data to insert into RRD files based upon a mapping controlled by **Data Templates** and their corresponding **Data Sources**.
+Data Input Methods allow Cacti to retrieve data to insert into RRDfiles based upon a mapping controlled by **Data Templates** and their corresponding **Data Sources**.
 These resulting **Data Templates** and **Data Sources** can then be used to create **Graph Templates** and **Graphs**.